vincentmanz/Metagenomics_2024/Day_1/Day1_unix_intro.md

 ### Mamba
 [Mamba](https://github.com/mamba-org/mamba) is a reimplementation of the conda package manager in C++.
 It advertises much faster dependency solving compared to conda.
 It can be used as a base python environment manager instead of conda and can be installed from [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).

+For more information please look at the lesson in [Data Carpentry](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/02-working-with-environments/index.html)

 ```bash